Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 On professional fees only; qualifies as ITC

-IncorpX's ₹9,999 package covers the entire statutory audit cycle: financial statement verification, internal control review, CARO reporting, audit report under SA 700, management letter, and ADT-1 filing assistance.
-Government fees (ADT-1, AOC-4, MGT-7) are charged at actuals.
+Listed amounts are IncorpX professional charges for end-to-end audit preparation and coordination support: financial record compilation, pre-audit internal control review, CARO documentation preparation, Form ADT-1 filing assistance, director's report review, and AGM coordination.
+Government and statutory fees (ADT-1, AOC-4, MGT-7) are charged separately at actuals.
 No hidden charges.
 The market rate for comparable scope ranges from ₹15,000 to ₹30,000 at other firms.

 Statutory Audit vs Tax Audit: Key Differences

 Statutory audit and tax audit serve different regulatory purposes, fall under different Acts, and produce different outputs.
 Many company directors confuse the two.
-Both are conducted by qualified Chartered Accountants, and for non-listed companies, the same CA firm can perform both audits.
+Both are conducted by qualified Tax Professionals, and for non-listed companies, the same audit firm can perform both audits.
 Here is a detailed comparison across 10 parameters:

 Parameter